ASTR 1210 (O'Connell) Study Guide 23

 - Titan (S)

-has an extraordinary hydrocarbon-rich atmosphere,
+has an extraordinary hydrocarbon-rich atmosphere and

-which is a possible biosphere.
+surface, which is a possible biosphere.

-mission demonstrated the presence of liquid hydrocarbons
+mission demonstrated the presence of liquid hydrocarbons (methane,

-reservoirs with more favorable temperatures are possible.
+more favorable temperatures are possible.

 Here is a